peteroupc/peteroupc.github.io/bernsupp.md

 _Proof._ By part 3 of lemma 2, for each integer $n\ge 4$ that's a power of 2 ($n_0=4$ in Theorem 1), $\phi(n)=(L/2) (1/(7n))$ can be taken for each such integer $n$, and thus $\eta(n)=L/(7n)$ (where $\eta(n)$ is as in Theorem 1). $\eta(n)$ is finite and converges to 0 as $n$ increases.
 The result then follows from Theorem 1. &#x25a1;

-> **Note:** Nacu and Peres (2005\)[^1] already proved a looser scheme in the case when $f$ has a second derivative on the domain the closed unit interval that is not greater than a constant \(a slightly stronger condition than having a Lipschitz continuous derivative on that domain).
+> **Note:** Nacu and Peres (2005\)[^1] already proved a looser scheme in the case when $f$ has a second derivative on the closed unit interval that is not greater than a constant \(a slightly stronger condition than having a Lipschitz continuous derivative on that domain).

 **Theorem 2.** _Let f(&lambda;) be a strictly bounded factory function.
 If that function is convex and nowhere decreasing, then Theorem 1 remains valid with &phi;(n) = **E**\[f(Y/n)\] (where Y is a hypergeometric(2*n, n, n) random variable), rather than as given in that theorem._